urbanware-org/brille/README.md

 ## Details

-To the definition above, which actually already explains everything necessary, it should be added that the Braille characters can be printed using UTF-8 characters as well as the corresponding binary code characters.
+The definition above actually explains it all.

+It should be added that the Braille characters can be printed using UTF-8 characters as well as the corresponding binary code characters.
 The code was written on *Linux* and has only been tested on that platform, yet.

-Feel free to modify!
+> [!NOTE]
+> This project was **officially discontinued** as of August 2025 and is **no longer maintained**.

 [Top](#brille)